About

 I grew up in the German countryside where running around, playing with the local cats and climbing trees were the main activities available to kids.
 Bullied by my teachers, I preferred my freedom and learning from nature rather than school.
 Perhaps it was for that reason that I followed a more unusual career path, motivated by a personal quest for true connection to myself and the world, body and mind confidence and overall empowerment.

 I moved to the UK, went to University and gained a Postgraduate Diploma in Arts & Cultural Management.
 Working in this sector for a few years I still felt compelled to continue exploring movement and physical expression.
-I qualified in manual therapy, NLP coaching and Pilates teaching and subsequently became an anatomy lecturer in the fitness industry and a member of the Polestar Pilates UK education team, where I support Pilates teachers in training.
+I qualified in manual therapy, NLP coaching and Pilates teaching and subsequently became an anatomy lecturer in the fitness industry and a member of the Polestar Pilates UK education team, where I supported Pilates teachers in training for many years.

 In my private practice I always felt particularly passionate about helping people whose recovery or goals are not so straight forward.
 Dr. Peter Levine’s work "Somatic Experiencing", which is based in studies of how animals in the wild maintain mental and physical resilience in the constant eye of danger, has been a huge influence for me.
-It has allowed me to offer science-based and new solutions to my clients and now Somatic Experiencing is the main modality I use to help my clients.
+It has allowed me to offer science-based and new solutions to my clients.
+Now Somatic Experiencing is the main modality I use to help my clients and I assist on SE Training courses in the UK to cenment and refine my skill and support professionals in integrating SE into their practice.

-I am lucky to have been able to learn from Peter Levine himself, as well as from other inspiring practitioners, such as Dr. Maggie Phillips (author of “Freedom from Pain” and “Reversing Chronic Pain”), Betsy Polatin (author of “The Actor’s Secret” & "Humanual") and pioneers in the field of developmental movement patterning and myofascial anatomy.
+I am lucky to have been able to learn from Peter Levine himself, as well as from other inspiring practitioners, such as Dr. Maggie Phillips (author of “Freedom from Pain” and “Reversing Chronic Pain”), human rigths activist and somatic therapist Ditte Marcher and Movement Specialist and Trauma Therapist Betsy Polatin (author of “The Actor’s Secret” & "Humanual").

 My own journey has allowed me to address the things in myself that could have held me back and enables me to live a full life now, where I can help others.
 Some of the things I enjoy the most in life, besides inspiring and helping others, are cosy nights in, science fiction, practising aerial arts and connecting with animals and nature.